tc-ca/EQM-GQE.API/README.md

 **Connection Strings**

-Add the connection string to your user secerts in the EQM-GQE.API project
+Add the connection string to your user secerts in the EQM-GQE.API project, update the values to match the progresSQL db you are trying to connect too.

 **Example string**